barbaraaboagye/My-MachineLearning-Journey/README.md

 - Nov 7 : I watched videos on how to use streamlit to create an app and deploy it.
 I realised my Github has been marked as spam, and I don't have access to my files.
 I have sent a reclamation form.
 - Nov 8 : I created an app for the scholarship recommendation system.
 It is hosted on my computer atm.
 - Nov 9 : My Github works now :-).
 I couldn't access stuff since September.
 Apparently it was because I opened another account.
 I opened another account because I couldn't access the information on here.
 - Nov 13 : I tried to deploy the app using streamlit but it gave me errors.
 To deploy you need to create a new repository with the files you want to deploy.
 The error is from the requirements.txt file.
 It says I need to upgrade.
+Well I deployed my first app today.
+The [scholarship recommender system](https://scholarship-recommender-system.streamlit.app/#what-do-you-do-next-with-this-information).
+The initial problem was with the `requirements.txt` file.
+Once I just included the libraries.
+It worked like magic.